learnk8s/learnk8s.io/src/yaml-validation/content.md

-**TL;DR:** _The article compares six static tools to validate and score Kubernetes YAML files for best practices and compliace._
+**TL;DR:** _The article compares six static tools to validate and score Kubernetes YAML files for best practices and compliance._

 Kubernetes workloads are most commonly defined as YAML formatted documents.

-Those manifests are parsed, checked, and deserialized in kubectl before they are submitted to the API server.
+Those manifests are parsed, checked, and deserialised in kubectl before they are submitted to the API server.

 One of the challenges with YAML is that it's rather hard to express constraints or relationships between manifest files.

 **What if you wish to check that all images deployed into the cluster are pulled from a trusted registry?**

-**How can you prevent your teammates from submitting Deployments that don't have PodDisruptionBudgets from being deployed to production?**
+**How can you prevent Deployments that don't have PodDisruptionBudgets from being submitted to the cluster?**

-Integrating static checking of these YAML manifests allows catching errors and policy violations closer to the development lifecycle.
+Integrating static checking allows catching errors and policy violations closer to the development lifecycle.

-The guarantee around the validity and safety of the resource definitions is improved and you can trust that production workloads are following best practices.
+And since the guarantee around the validity and safety of the resource definitions is improved, you can trust that production workloads are following best practices.

 The ecosystem of static checking of Kubernetes YAML files can be grouped in the following categories:

-- **API validators** — Tools in this category validate a given YAML manifest against the Kubernetes server API for the data types as well as the data itself.
+- **API validators** — Tools in this category validate a given YAML manifest against the Kubernetes API server.
-- **Built-in checkers** — Tools in this category come with some opinionated and recommended checks built-in which are run against specified YAML manifests.
+- **Built-in checkers** — Tools in this category come with opinionated built-in checks.
-- **Custom validators** — Tools in this category allow writing custom checks written in a standard language such as Rego.
+- **Custom validators** — Tools in this category allow writing custom checks in several languages such as Rego and Javascript.

-In this article, you will be learning about six different tools:
+In this article, you will learn and compare six different tools:

 1. [Kubeval](#kubeval)
 1. [Kube-score](#kube-score)